 Assessing Prion Infectivity of Human Urine in Sporadic Creutzfeldt-Jakob Disease

-Figure 2.
-Immunochemical and histopathologic study of humanized transgenic (Tg) mice inoculated with sporadic Creutzfeldt-Jakob disease MM1 (sCJDMM1) microsomal fraction (MF).
-A) Immunoblot of proteinase K (PK)–resistant scrapie prion protein (PrPSc) from brains of 10 Tg40 mice inoculated with MF from a patient with sCJDMM1.
-The inoculum sCJDMM1 MF is shown as control in the first lane.
-Histologic (B) and immunohistochemical (C) studies show widespread spongiform degeneration and punctate PrPSc immunostaining of the cerebral cortex from the inoculated mice.
-Monclonal antibody 3F4 was used for all immunostaining.
+Figure 3.
+Immunochemical and histopathologic study of humanized transgenic (Tg) mice inoculated with urine from patients with sporadic Creutzfeldt-Jakob disease MM1 (sCJDMM1).
+A) Immunoblot of brain homogenates (BH) from Tg40 mice inoculated with 100-fold concentrated and dialyzed urine from a sCJDMM1 patient show no proteinase K (PK)-resistant scrapie prion protein (PrPSc).
+Before immunoblotting, BH samples were treated with sodium phosphotungstate (NaPTA) to concentrate the PrPSc possibly present.
+BH from a Tg40 mouse inoculated with sCJDMM1 MF is shown as a positive control.
+A nonspecific band ≈32 kDa was detected in normal and sCJDMM1 urine (arrow).
+All samples were treated with PK.
+Histologic (B) and immunohistochemical (C) examinations show neither lesions nor abnormal PrP deposits in the cerebral cortex from urine-inoculated mice.
+Monoclonal antibody 3F4 was used for all immunostaining.
 Scale bar in B = 100 μm.
 Scale bar in C = 50 μm.